Insights

 That said, if you still prefer a simple asset allocation approach, you can still implement it in Enrich so you know you have the flexibility to go complex whenever you want at no additional cost.

 By leveraging intuitive, user-friendly tools, you gain the control and transparency of a complex strategy, while enjoying the ease and peace of mind associated with a simple one.
+So replace Excel investment tracking, and portfolio intelligence.

 Footnotes